-In disk-fed X-ray binaries hosting neutron stars (NS), the determination of the so-called magnetospheric radius is a longstanding problem that has been faced through different theoretical approaches and numerical simulations (see, e.g. Lai 2014, for a recent review).
-Different models aimed at determining selfconsistently the magnetospheric radius have been challenged by our relatively poor knowledge of parameters related to the micro-physics of the disk matter (magnetic diffusivity, turbulence, ...), as well as its complex coupling with the NS magnetic field (see, e.g., Frank et al. 2002).
-Numerical simulati The estimate of the magnetospheric radius in a disk-fed neutron star X-ray binary is a long standing problem in high energy Astrophysics.
-We review the magnetospheric radius calculations in the so-called magnetically threaded disk model, comparing the simplified approach originally proposed by Ghosh & Lamb (1979) with the revised version proposed by Wang (1987), Wang (1995), and Wang (1997).
-We show that for a given set of fixed parameters (assuming also a comparable screening factor of the neutron star magnetic field by the currents induced on the disk surface) the revised magnetically threaded disk model predicts a magnetospheric radius that is significantly smaller than that derived from the Ghosh & Lamb (1979) treatment.
-For a fixed value of the neutron star magnetic field and a wide range of mass accretion rates, the inclusion of a large inclination angle between the neutron star rotation and magnetic field axes ( $\chi \gtrsim 60$ deg) leads to a further decrease of the magnetospheric radius.
-To illustrate the relevance of these calculations, we consider, as an example, the case of the transitional pulsars.
-During the so-called "high mode" of their sub-luminous accretion disk state, these sources have shown X-ray pulsations interpreted as due to accretion at an unprecedented low luminosity level compared to other neutron stars in X-ray binaries.
-In the context of the magnetic threaded disk model, we show that accretion at luminosities of $\sim 10^{33}~erg~s^{-1}$ (and thus accretion-driven X-ray pulsations) can be more easily explained when the prescription of the magnetospheric radius provided by Wang (1997) is used.
-This avoids the need of invoking very strong propeller outflows in the netic field (see, e.g., Frank et al. 2002).
-Numerical simulations have highlighted some aspects of the disk-magnetosphere interaction (see, e.g. Romanova et al. 2014; Parfrey et al. 2017; Parfrey & Tchekhovskoy 2017).
-However, from these simulations it is often difficult to derive simple prescriptions to be used in the interpretation of X-ray data of accreting NSs in Xray binaries over a wide range of luminosity $(10^{33}-10^{38} \text{ erg s}^{-1})$ ; see, e.g. Muñoz-Darias et al. 2014; Walter et al. 2015).
-The position of the magnetospheric radius is, indeed, used as a proxy to predict if accretion can take place in these systems and accretion powered X-ray pulsations should be expected as a consequence of the channelling of the accreted material toward the magnetic poles of the compact object (see, e.g., Bhattacharya & van den Heuvel 1991; Ghosh 2007; Patruno & Watts 2012).
+In disk-fed X-ray binaries hosting neutron stars (NS), the determination of the so-called magnetospheric radius is a long-standing problem that has been faced through different theoretical approaches and numerical simulations (see, e.g., Lai 2014, for a recent review).
+Different models aimed at determining self-consistently the magnetospheric radius have been challenged by our relatively poor knowledge of parameters related to the micro-physics of the disk matter (magnetic diffusivity and turbulence among others), as well as its complex coupling with the NS magnetic field (see, e.g., Frank et al. 2002).
+Numerical simulations have highlighted some aspects of the disk-magnetosphere interaction (see, e.g., Romanova et al. 2014; Parfrey et al. 2017; Parfrey & Tchekhovskoy 2017).
+However, from these simulations it is often difficult to derive simple prescriptions that can be used to interpret X-ray data of accreting NSs in X-ray binaries over a wide range of luminosity $(10^{33}-10^{38} \text{ erg s}^{-1})$; see, e.g., Muñoz-Darias et al. 2014; Walter et al. 2015).
+The position of the magnetospheric radius is, indeed, used as a proxy to predict whether accretion can take place in these systems, and accretion powered X-ray pulsations should be expected as a consequence of the channelling of the accreted material toward the magnetic poles of the compact object (see, e.g., Bhattacharya & van den Heuvel 1991; Ghosh 2007; Patruno & Watts 2012).